 In the central areas of town, you'll discover the birthplace of Noah Webster, the award-winning Rockledge Golf Club, the The Children's Museum of Connecticut, and the Connecticut Veterans Memorial.

 West Hartford Center has been the community's hub since the late 1600's.
 The unhurried atmosphere encourages you to park and walk along the tree-lined, brick sidewalks and stop by the fine specialty shops, restaurants, coffee shops and one-of-a-kind boutiques.
 Our newest retail district, Blue Back Square, is the Center's contemporary counterpart and is connected via South Main Street.
-Blue Back Square features seasonal outdoor concerts at the pergola, and several national establishments including Crate and Barrel, Barnes & Noble, Criterion Cinemas, REI, Cheesecake Factory and many boutique shops as well.
+Blue Back Square features seasonal outdoor concerts at the pergola, and several national establishments including Crate and Barrel, Barnes & Noble, Bow Tie Cinemas, REI, Cheesecake Factory and many boutique shops as well.

 Take a self-guided walking tour of West Hartford's public art or the visit our historic sites in town.
 A large 4-foot sign on the Goodman Green (at the intersection of Farmington Avenue and South Main Street) in West Hartford Center lists all 39 historic sites and identifies their numbered locations on a town map.
 The signs at each site have a message about the background and historical significance of each site.

 The University of Hartford, St. Joseph College and the University of Connecticut offer concerts, art galleries, plays, museums and sporting events all year long.